paycoreio/docs/docs/products/hpp/integration-guide.md

 |shopperLocale|A combination of a language code and country code to specify the language used in the session.|

 These values are used as a fallback when PayCore.io is unable to determine skin and language configuration.

+### Custom return URLs

+Provide custom `return_url` so that your shoppers are returned to your website at the end of the payment process.

+If `return_url` are not provided, shoppers are redirected to one of PayCore.io's default result pages, where the payment journey ends.